neelkamath/omni-chat-backend/docs/api.md

 ### `Subscription`s

 Each `Subscription` has its own endpoint.
-The endpoint is the operation's name styled using kebab-case.
-For example, the endpoint for `Subscription.messageUpdates` is `/message-updates`. `Subscription`s use WebSockets with a ping period of 60 seconds, and a timeout of 15 seconds.
+The endpoint is the operation's name styled using kebab-case (e.g., the endpoint for `Subscription.messageUpdates` is `/message-updates`). `Subscription`s use WebSockets with a ping period of 60 seconds, and a timeout of 15 seconds.
 Since WebSockets can't transfer JSON directly, the GraphQL documents, which are in JSON, are serialized as text when being sent or received.

 It takes a small amount of time for the WebSocket connection to be created.
 After the connection has been created, it takes a small amount of time for the `Subscription` to be created.
 Although these delays may be imperceptible to humans, it's possible that an event, such as a newly created chat message, was sent during one of these delays.
 For example, if you were opening a user's chat, you might be tempted to first `Query` the previous messages, and then create a `Subscription` to receive new messages.
 However, this might cause a message another user sent in the chat to be lost during one of the aforementioned delays.
 Therefore, you should first create the `Subscription` (i.e., await the WebSocket connection to be created), await the `CreatedSubscription` event, and then `Query` for older data if required.

+The server only accepts the first event you send it (i.e., the GraphQL document you send when you first open the connection).
+Any further events you send to the server will be ignored.

 An example of using a `Subscription` is shown below using `Subscription.messageUpdates`.